We’re sorry that you can’t see our wonderful collection of all things railways at the moment.

 We were awarded full Accreditation status, as the Bo’ness & Kinneil Railway, on 30th April 2009.
 The award demonstrates that we have achieved defined national standards relating to governance, visitor services and collection management.
 Our collection has also been recognised through the Scottish Government Recognition Scheme as being of national significance.

-Further details of the exhibits can be found on the Scottish Railway Preservation Society Collections Website.
+Further details of the collection vehicles can be found on the Scottish Railway Preservation Society Collections Website.

 “This hidden gem is only 40 minutes drive from Glasgow and Edinburgh.
 The staff are really friendly and looked after us as we boarded a beautiful steam train, we saw heritage diesels too.
 The sights, smells and sounds really took us back in time.
 After a browse around the excellent Museum of Scottish Railways and a bite to eat in the Station Buffet we all agreed we would recommend it to everyone and we would definitely be back.”